imzqqq/chat/website/spec/content/application-service-api.md

 Application services may declare which protocols they support via their registration configuration for the homeserver.
 These networks are generally for third party services such as IRC that the application service is managing.
-Application services may populate a Chat room directory for their registered protocols, as defined in the Client-Server API Extensions.
+Application services may populate a Matrix room directory for their registered protocols, as defined in the Client-Server API Extensions.